-Another reason could be (4) use of Cu-containing agro-chemicals at these sites, so some of the Cu comes from polluted river water, along with the Zn, but some additional from the agro-chemical.
+Another reason could be (4) use of Cu-containing agro-chemicals at these sites. so some of the Cu comes from polluted river water, along with the Zn, but some additional from the agro-chemical.
 We have no evidence for this since we do not know the land-use history.
-Return to Q10 •
+Return to $Q10 \bullet$

-A11 : Variance explained: 80.4%.
-Return to Q11 •
+A11: Variance explained: 80.4%.

-A12 : The slope (gain) is 1.274 $\log{10}(\text{mg kg}^{-1})$, i.e., $\log{10}Zn$ increases at a higher rate than $\log{10}Cu$.
+A12: The slope (gain) is $1.274 \log{10}(mg \ kg^{-1})$, i.e., $\log{10}Zn$ increases at a higher rate than $\log 10$ -Cu.
 The standard error of this coefficient is 0.051, a small proportion of the coefficient.
-Return to Q12 •

-A13 : The histogram shows a normal shape except for the negative "tail", i.e., the log{10} Zn values at a few points are strongly over-predicted by the model, leading to a large negative residual.
-Return to Q13 •
+A13: The histogram shows a normal shape except for the negative "tail", i.e., the \log{10} Zn values at a few points are strongly over-predicted by the model, leading to a large negative residual.

-A14 : Yes, there is some pattern.
-Medium values of log10-Zn, around 2.6 $log{10}(mg kg^{-1})$, are on average slightly under-predicted, whereas at higher and (especially) lower values they are on average over-predicted.
-However this is not a strong pattern; most residuals are within a fairly narrow range $[-0.2...+0.2] log{10}(mg kg^{-1})$.
-Return to Q14 •
+A14: Yes, there is some pattern.
+Medium values of log10-Zn, around 2.6 $\log{10}(\text{mg kg}^{-1})$, are on average slightly under-predicted, whereas at higher and (especially) lower values they are on average over-predicted.
+However this is not a strong pattern; most residuals are within a fairly narrow range [-0.2...+0.2] $\log{10}(\text{mg kg}^{-1})$.

-A15 : The observation with ID 129 has the highest positive residual, i.e., its actual value is much higher than that predicted by $log{10}Cu^{33}$.
+A15: The observation with ID 129 has the highest positive residual, i.e., its actual value is much higher than that predicted by \log{10} Cu34.
 This point does have a high Zn concentration, 703 mg kg-1.
-Return to Q15 •

-A16 : No, and we saw this in the histogram of the residuals.
+A16: No, and we saw this in the histogram of the residuals.
 The negative residuals are much more negative that would be expected by chance, if the residuals were normally distributed.
-This is because of the $log{10}Zn$ values at a few points that are strongly over-predicted by the model, due to the high $log{10}Cu$ values at these points.
-Return to Q16 •
+This is because of the \log{10} Zn values at a few points that are strongly over-predicted by the model, due to the high \log{10} Cu values at these points.

-A17 : No, the high-leverage points do not have high Cook's distance, that is, they are consistent with the overall model fit.
-Return to Q17 •
+A17: No, the high-leverage points do not have high Cook's distance, that is, they are consistent with the overall model fit.

-A18 : The model is in general fairly successful: it explains about 4/5 of the variance, the coefficients have small relative standard errors, and the residuals are mostly within a narrow range and mostly normally-distributed.
+A18: The model is in general fairly successful: it explains about 4/5 of the variance, the coefficients have small relative standard errors, and the residuals are mostly within a narrow range and mostly normally-distributed.
 Most of the poorly-fit points are over-predicted, so a pollution map made with them would be too cautious; however one high-Zn point is strongly under-predicted.
-Return to Q18 •

-A19 : The most frequently flooded soils have all the high metal concentrations, as well as a higher median.
+A19: The most frequently flooded soils have all the high metal concentrations, as well as a higher median.
 The other two classes are almost identical.

-33 This observation is row 123 in the data frame, but has been assigned a different observation ID, probably because some original observations were dropped from the dataset.
+34 This observation is row 123 in the data frame, but has been assigned a different observation ID, probably because some original observations were dropped from the dataset.